enbis/rdfa/README.md

 ## how does the package work

-The package works by reading the html code passed as input in the form og string, byte array or io.Reader.
+The package works by reading the html code passed as input in the form of string, byte array or io.Reader.
 The extraction of information has some limitations compared to the RDFa protocol.
 1. The vocabularies used by the html code must be inserted at a global level, so inside the `<html>` tag at the beginning of the code.
 Insertion of vocabulary at a `<div>` level, or lower, are not read (yet).
 2. The list of permitted vocabularies has been extracted thanks to this link https://github.com/ruby-rdf/rdf-vocab